simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix_cruise_track.rst

 ``match_params()`` function below for more details).
 Please explore the `catalog`_ to find more appropriate target variables.

-..COMMENT: The above 'catalog' link is not working.

 Returns the generated correlation graph object.
 One may modify the graph properties (see example below).